sidharthramesh-TA/genai/BERT/BERT.md

 Difference between BERT versions like base and large are the number of layers of encoders.
 Base contains 12 layers whereas large contains 24.

+## Visualizing Attention

+In the BERTology paper [4] authors look at the various ways in which attention affects the output result.
+Following is a illustration of the types of matrices that are constructed by the Model with Attention values.

 ![attention patterns in BERT](image-9.png) attention patterns in BERT [4]

+A interactive way of dealing with attention can be done by the following notebook.
+The example in the notebook can be repalced with a custom example.
+The notebook demonstrates the many layers and heads that are used for a simple BERT version.

 [Visualizing BERT](https://colab.research.google.com/github/davidarps/2022_course_embeddings_and_transformers/blob/main/Visualizing_Attention_with_BertViz.ipynb#scrollTo=IAqLLQofc7IZ)

+## Embeddings

 BERT takes Input data as embeddings using the layers indicated below